peehpimentel/tcc-tads/README.md

-# tcc_tads
+# APPLICATION FOR NEWS OPTIMIZATION AND HIGHLIGHTING CURRENT ENTERTAINMENT.

 - [https://docs.google.com/document/d/1eQCwuA5Jpkk0kRdsGTK8FFxlApZFXcadl_LqsF-2H5Q/edit?usp=sharing](https://docs.google.com/document/d/1DYnlFzmnonNVt1q_zbKVKrh6Wtcu1RlepiPM2Jh_ENo/edit?usp=sharing)

-# How to Clone a GitHub Repository (in English)
+# How to Clone a GitHub Repository

 ## Install Git:

 - If you don’t already have Git installed, download and install it from git-scm.com.

-## Open Terminal or Command Prompt:
+## Open Terminal or Windows Powershell:

 - On Windows, use Command Prompt or Git Bash.
 - On macOS and Linux, you can use Terminal.

-## Go to GitHub and find the repository:
+## Access GitHub and find the repository:

 - Open GitHub in your browser.
 - Navigate to the repository you want to clone.

 ## Copy the repository URL:

-- Click on the green “Code” button.
+- Click on the green **Code** button.
 - Select HTTPS or SSH (if you have SSH set up) and copy the URL.

 ## Navigate to your local directory: